-The Bonds are payable solely from and secured by a lien and pledge of the Net Revenues of the City's Energy System on a parity with its Energy System Refunding Revenue Bonds, Series 2011, Energy System Revenue Bonds, Series 2010C, Energy System Revenue Bonds, Series 2010B, Energy System Refunding Revenue Bonds, Series 2010A, Energy System Refunding Revenue Bonds, Series 2010, Energy System Refunding Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2001, and Energy System Refunding Revenue Bonds, Series 1998A.
+The Bonds are payable solely from and secured by a lien and pledge of the Net Revenues of the City's Energy System on a parity with its Energy System Refunding Revenue Bonds, Series 2011, Energy System Revenue Bonds, Series 2010C, Energy System Revenue Bonds, Series 2010B, Energy System Refunding Revenue Bonds, Series 2010A, Energy System Refunding Revenue Bonds, Series 2010, Energy System Revenue Bonds, Series 2005, Energy System Refunding Revenue Bonds, Series 2001, and Energy System Refunding Revenue Bonds, Series 1998A.

-The Reserve Requirement for the Series 2007 Bonds under the Series Resolution shall be the lesser of (i) the maximum Debt Service Requirement on the Series 2007 Bonds from time to time; (ii) 125% of the Average Annual Debt Service Requirement on such Series of Bonds from time to time; or (iii) the maximum amount allowed under the Internal Revenue Code of 1986, as amended.
+The Reserve Requirement for the Series 2007 Bonds under the Series Resolution shall be the lesser of (i) the maximum Debt Service Requirement on the Series 2007 Bonds from time to time, (ii) 125% of the Average Annual Debt Service Requirement on such Series of Bonds from time to time, or (iii) the maximum amount allowed under the Internal Revenue Code of 1986, as amended

 \$203,203,000 Serial Bonds, all fully registered.
 The Bonds are book-entry-only and are not evidenced by physical bond certificates.
-Interest is payable semi-annually on each April 1 and October 1, commencing April 1, 2006.
+Interest is payable semi-annually on each April 1 and October 1, commencing April 1, 2008.

-Registrar: US Bank, NA, Jacksonville, Florida Paying Agent: US Bank, NA, Jacksonville, Florida Bond Counsel: Bryant Miller Olive P.A., Tallahassee, Florida Insurance: MBIA
+Registrar: US Bank, NA, Jacksonville, Florida Paying Agent: US Bank, NA, Jacksonville, Florida

+Insurance: MBIA

-Ratings Moody's: Aa3 underlying Fitch: AA- underlying Standard & Poor's: AA underlying
+Moody's: Aa3 underlying Standard & Poor's: AA underlying AA- underlying AA- underlying